How to Get a Pest Control Technician License in Mississippi

 How Mississippi Compares

-Mississippi requires 0 hours of pre-license education for pest control technicians.
+Mississippi does not require any pre-license education hours.
 The average total cost in Mississippi is around $1,000, compared to the national average of $1,290.
 Mississippi's 1-year renewal cycle is shorter than the national average of 2.2 years.

 How Much Does a Pest Control Technician License Cost in Mississippi?